chrisistansell/Cyborg-Trackzeron/README.md

+This Readme is coutesy of MK's main Trackzeron GitHub project.
+I've made modifications to reflect the work I have done and had success with.

 # TRACKzeron: Adding trackball functionality to the [Azeron Keypad](https://www.azeron.eu/)

 This repository contains source code and prebuilt firmware files for a modified Azeron keypad.